Dick Romney

 Ernest Lowell "Dick" Romney (February 12, 1895 – February 5, 1969) was an American football, basketball and baseball player and coach, track athlete, and college athletics administrator.
 He served as the head football coach and athletic director at the Agricultural College of Utah, now Utah State University, from 1918 to 1949, compiling a career college football record of 128–91–16.
 Romney was also the head basketball coach at Utah Agricultural from 1919 to 1941, tallying a college basketball mark of 224–158.
+He is one of only two coaches in NCAA history who have coached in both a postseason football game and the NCAA basketball tournament.
 He served as the commissioner of the Skyline Conference from 1949 to 1960.
 Romney was inducted into the College Football Hall of Fame as a coach in 1954 and was elected to the Helms Athletic Foundation and Hall of Fame as a football coach in 1958.

 Early life, family, and playing career

 Romney was born in Salt Lake City to George Romney and Hannah Ottinger Romney.
 "Dick" was a nickname given to him by his mother.
 He married Elizabeth ("Beth") Horlick of Salt Lake City in 1917.

 He graduated from the University of Utah where he lettered in football (playing as a running back), basketball, baseball, and track.
 He was a member of the A.A.U. national championship basketball team of 1916.
 In 1916, he was chosen by the Helms Foundation as an All-American Collegiate and A.A.U.
 Basketball player.

 As a member of the U.S. Army's 362nd Infantry, Romney played halfback for the Fort Lewis football team, scoring the only touchdown in a loss to Mare Island's team in the wartime 1918 Rose Bowl.

 Romney's brothers—G. Ottinger "Ott" Romney, W. W. "Woody" Romney, Milton "Mitt" Romney and Floyd Romney—were all gifted athletes and four were coaches.
 Ott coached the champion 'Golden Bobcats' (Basketball, 1928) at Montana State Agricultural College, now Montana State University, Bozeman.
 Floyd played football for Ott at Montana State, and went on to a long coaching career at East High School in Salt Lake City, Utah.
 Mitt played college football at Utah and Chicago as a quarterback and later coached at Texas and for the Racine Cardinals.
 From 1925 to 1928, Mitt was a quarterback for the Chicago Bears of the NFL.
 Mitt Romney is a first cousin to former Governor George Romney of Michigan, and his son, Mitt Romney of Massachusetts, was named for him.